Not Another Completely Heuristic Operating System: Successors

 As Nachos has not been in active development for a number of years, and possesses a number of recognized flaws (particularly with regards to portability: Nachos relies on MIPS assembly code, and requires porting to run on x86 architecture), successor projects have been initiated.
 In 2004, Stanford University created Pintos, a Nachos-inspired system written in C and designed to run on actual x86 hardware.
 In 2000, Dan Hettena at UC Berkeley ported Nachos to Java as Nachos 5.0j, in an effort to make Nachos more portable, more accessible to undergraduates, and less susceptible to subtle bugs in student code that had in earlier versions often dominated student project development time.
 Another Java-based version was created by Professor Peter Druschel at Rice University.
-It was later adapted by Professor Eugene Stark at Stony Brook University in 2003 and applied in the Operating System course.
+It was later adapted by Professor Eugene Stark at Stony Brook University in 2003 and applied in the operating systems course.
 At Graz University of Technology (Austria), a system called SWEB ("Schon wieder ein Betriebssystem") has been implemented and is used to teach operating system principles.